fablabnbg/inkscape-silhouette/README.md

 ## Using of registration marks

 The plotter will search the registration marks at the given positions.
-If it founds the marks, they will serve as accurate reference and define the origin.
+If it locates the marks, they will serve as accurate reference and define the origin.
 Therefore it is necessary to set the correct offset values of the mark.
 As a result the cut will go precisely along the graphics.

+### Applying registration marks

+You have the option of using the provided template at `examples/registration-marks-cameo-silhouette-a4-maxi.svg` for Silhouette Cameo using A4 paper format.

+On the other hand for more custom setups you can use this instead.

+1. Go to Extensions -> Render -> Silhouette Regmarks -> Classic...
+2. Edit position and size of registration marks to your liking
+3. Apply

-To plot with registration marks do the following:
+### Plot with registration marks steps

 1. Open the document which fit to your setup, e.g. `examples/registration-marks-cameo-silhouette-a4-maxi.svg` for Silhouette Cameo using A4 paper format.
 2. Insert your cutting paths and graphics on the apropriate layers.